camwestwood/xapi/recipes/attendance.md

 - Agent and verb

-Student with identifier STUDENT_ID (and name NAME)

-Attended a learning activity.
+Student with identifier STUDENT_ID (and name NAME) attended a learning activity.

 - Object